SimonBarnett/clubmadeira.io/README.md

 # Amazon Discount Finder with Flask and Wix Velo

 Welcome to the Amazon Discount Finder project!
 This system allows users to browse discounted products from Amazon based on customizable categories, powered by a Flask backend and a Wix frontend with Velo.
+Named after the Madeira River, a major tributary of the Amazon, this project reflects its role as a conduit for delivering Amazon product data to users.

 ## Project Overview